Azure-Security-Portfolio/rbac-jit-vm-access/README.md

 | 4    | RBAC-RoleAssignments-VM-or-RG.png                         | Role assignments tab showing assigned users/roles              |
 | 5    | RBAC-LabTestUser-VirtualMachineContributor-SecLab2-RG.png | Specific RBAC assignment for Lab Test User on RG               |
 | 6    | DefenderForServers-Enabled-AfterSave.png                  | Defender for Servers plan enabled in subscription              |

-## Screenshot Explanations

-1. ResourceGroup-Create-SecLab2-RG.png: Shows the Azure resource group created for the lab and its contents.

-2. VM-Overview-SecLab2-VM.png: Displays the details and status of the virtual machine, confirming deployment.

-3. RBAC-AddRoleAssignment-VirtualMachineContributor.png: Captures the process of assigning the Virtual Machine Contributor role via IAM.

-4. RBAC-RoleAssignments-VM-or-RG.png: Proves which users/roles are assigned at the VM or resource group scope.

-5. RBAC-LabTestUser-VirtualMachineContributor-SecLab2-RG.png: Confirms the test user is assigned least-privilege access (VM Contributor role) at the resource group level.

-6. DefenderForServers-Enabled-AfterSave.png: Documents that Defender for Servers was enabled to support advanced security controls (like JIT).

 ---